vanioinformatika/easydao/README.md

 ## generatedSourcePath
 Optional, changing its value is not recommended!
 Generate source codes to this directory.
 Default value is *target/generated-source/easydao-classes/*

-## packageOfJavaModel*
-Package name of the generated Java model classes, required.
-Java model codes will contain this package name.

-## packageOfJavaDao*
-Package name of the generated Java dao classes, required.
-Java dao codes will contain this package name.

 ## daoSuffix
 Generated Java dao class name suffix, optional.
 Default value is Dao.